 The fold-out shopping bag was designed to collapse into a small purse and open up to a 16″ by 12″ shopping bag for carrying grocery items home.
 It was made of a rubberized cloth instead of leather.

 A woven straw shopping basket remained popular for women, especially in Europe.

-For travel, shopping, or school items, the Boston bag was the item all women, men and children used.
-It looks like an old doctors medicine bag called a Gladstone bag.
-Gladstone bags or club bags had a lockable frame while the Boston bag latched with a buckle strap.
-Made of sturdy cowhide leather, with a frame top, two thick handles and metal feet it held a lot and lasted for decades.
+For travel, shopping, or school items, the Boston bag was the item all women, men, and children used.
+It looked like an old doctor’s medicine bag (AKA Gladstone bag).
+Gladstone bags or club bags had a lockable frame, while the Boston bag latched with a buckle strap.
+Made of sturdy cowhide leather with a frame top, two thick handles, and metal feet, it held a lot and lasted for decades.

 Women and men used it for travel by car, train or ship, when only a weekend’s worth of clothing was needed.